smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/spaceenvironment.rst

 If the
-root folder for your master is *interactivespaces*, then the container logs are found in the folder
+root folder for your master is *smartspaces*, then the container logs are found in the folder

 ::

-  interactivespaces/master/logs
+  smartspaces/master/logs

 If the
-root folder for your controller is *interactivespaces*, then the container logs are found in the folder
+root folder for your controller is *smartspaces*, then the container logs are found in the folder

 ::

-  interactivespaces/controller/logs
+  smartspaces/controller/logs

 Activity logging should be done with the usual :ref:`activity logging <activity-logging-reference-label>`.